mikedjgreen/MSP2/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
 - [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md) - used RESTful API Modelling Language.
 - [API Notebook](https://api-notebook.anypoint.mulesoft.com/) - used to test RAML spec.
+- [Bootstrap](https://getbootstrap.com/) to provide a mobile-first framework for the site.
+- [Font Awesome](https://fontawesome.com/) to provide additional icons
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.